rVivegan/Symmetry-Discovery-with-Deep-Learning/README.md

 ## Contents

-- `Symmetry_Discovery_Review.pptx`: The presentation slides (mathematical exposition, group theory, architecture, and experiments)
+- `Symmetry_Discovery_Review.pdf`: The presentation slides (mathematical exposition, group theory, architecture, and experiments)
 - `README.md`: Project overview and summary

 ## About the Paper